cjbrunnen/man-json-api/README.md

 ## API for MAN Truck Drivers

-This API has been created for use with the [MAN Truck Monitor](https://github.com/cjbrunnen/google-maps-truck-monitor) application.
+This API has been created to supply dummy JSON data.

-This API creates a small collection of drivers with licence numbers and coordinates.
+It includes a small collection of drivers with licence numbers and coordinates.

 All data is ficticious.